isomerpages/moe-peicaisec/_student-development/CCE/Cyber Wellness @ Peicai.md

 </tbody>
 </table>
 <h4><strong>Broad Overview of CW Coverage in CCE Lessons</strong></h4>
-<p>CW in CCE involves an understanding of the norms of responsible behaviour regarding technology use as well as knowledge, skills, values, and attitudes on how to protect oneself and other users in the cyber world.&nbsp;</p>
+<p><p align="justify">CW in CCE involves an understanding of the norms of responsible behaviour regarding technology use as well as knowledge, skills, values, and attitudes on how to protect oneself and other users in the cyber world.&nbsp;</p>
 <p>Topics in CCE Lessons include:</p>
 <table>
 <tbody>
 <tr>
 <td>Cyber Use</td>
-<td>maintain a healthy balance of their online and offline activities (i.e. excessive use of technology)</td>
+<td><p align="justify">maintain a healthy balance of their online and offline activities (i.e. excessive use of technology)</td>
 </tr>
 <tr>
 <td>Cyber Identity</td>